Beavers (Scouting): Baden-Powell Scouts' Association in Australia

 The Baden-Powell Scouts' Association in Australia has a programme called Koalas, although some Groups do not operate Koalas as they were not part of Baden-Powell's concept.
-The programme serves 5 to eight year olds, and is followed by Wolf Cubs.
-The Koalas programme uses a catch phrase and themes around "Koalas climb high" with participants reciting the phrase and mimicking the motions of a climbing Koala.
+The programme serves 5 to 8-year-olds and is followed by Wolf Cubs.
+The Koalas programme uses a catchphrase and themes around "Koalas climb high" with participants reciting the phrase and mimicking the motions of a climbing Koala.

 Scouts Australia

-Scouts Australia, has a programme called Joeys for 5 to 7 year olds.
+Scouts Australia has a programme called Joeys for 5 to 7-year-olds.
 A joey is an infant kangaroo.
-The Joeys programme uses a catch phrase and themes around "Hop, Hop, Hop" such as Help Other People with participants reciting the phrase and mimicking the motions of a hopping joey kangaroo.
+The Joeys' programme uses a catchphrase and themes around "Hop, Hop, Hop" such as Help Other People with participants reciting the phrase and mimicking the motions of a hopping joey kangaroo.

 Canada

 Scouts Canada

-In Scouts Canada Beavers are aged five to seven.
+A Beavers programme for Scouts Canada was designed and tested in 1971 and adopted in 1974.
+Within Scouts Canada, Beavers are aged five to seven.
 Members normally wear a brown vest as a uniform with a brown Beaver coby hat.

 The Scouts Canada Beavers programme is based on the specially written short story Friends of the Forest written by Harry McCartney.
 McCartney was the Manitoba Executive Scout Director in 1971.
-With the help of two others, Alan Jones, and Gordon Hanna, the Beavers programme was tested and successfully brought to Scouts Canada officially and country-wide, by 1974.
+With the help of two others, Alan Jones, and Gordon Hanna, the Beavers programme was tested and successfully formally spread country-wide, by 1974.

 A five-year-old Beaver is a brown tail, a six-year-old is a blue tail and a seven-year-old is a white tail.
 The tail is attached to the back brim of the Beaver Hat on a Beaver's uniform.

 Beavers, at the end of their third (white tail) year, participate in a "swim-up" ceremony to become Cubs.